monirsaikat/win-trace/README.md

-﻿# Win Trace
+# Win Trace

-Native Node.js addon that returns details about the current foreground window on Windows.
-It reports the process name, executable path, and window title, and tries to grab the browser URL via Windows UI Automation (best effort for Chromium browsers).
+Native Node.js addon that returns details about the current foreground window on Windows and Linux (X11).
+It reports the process name, executable path, and window title, and on Windows tries to grab the browser URL via UI Automation (best effort for Chromium browsers).

 ## Build